Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-details.md

 #### Side-by-side view

-This is the default view. it displays the old and new values next to each other:
+This is the default view.
+It displays the old and new values next to each other:

 - **Was**: The original value before the update (highlighted in red).
 - **Now**: The new value after the update (highlighted in green).